HaloScape

 Two Modes of Response

-If patterns persist or worsen despite self-care, it's time to bring in clinical support.
-That's where HaloSight (our clinician-facing dashboard) changes the game.
-When you step into clinical territory, precision matters.
-You being a HaloScape user can help your doctor to place HRV, RHR, sleep data, nutrition, menstrual phase, and training trends beside medications, vitals, labs (CRP, WBC, ferritin).
-This allows pattern recognition across systems: infection, overload, or endocrine drift.
+Clinician Mode: If patterns persist or worsen despite self-care, it's time to bring in clinical support.
+That's where HaloSight changes the game.
+Your doctor can place HRV, RHR, sleep data, nutrition, and training trends beside medications, vitals, and labs (CRP, WBC, ferritin) — allowing pattern recognition across systems: infection, overload, or endocrine drift.

 The Takeaway